 This waiver is applied to waive the consequences of the three or ten year unlawful presence bar, which is triggered by a departure from the United States after a specific period (6 months or 1 year) of unlawful presence in the US.
 The applicant must demonstrate extreme hardship to a US Citizen or Lawful Permanent Resident Spouse or Parent.

 This waiver is similar to the unlawful presence waiver.
 However, the difference is that the applicant applies for the waiver in the United States on Form I-601A.
 It is provisional in the sense that the applicant will receive an answer here in the US before departure, whereas in most cases, the applicant has already left the US and is applying for the waiver outside the US.
-The particular waiver is limited to immediate relatives of US Citizens who can demonstrate extreme hardship to United States Citizen Spouse or Parent.
+Due to the limited forms of relief available, the Provisional Waiver has proven to be of great utility to many applicants.

-We hope that you have enjoyed this article and learned at least one new thing or tip that you may not have known.
-To keep informed about the latest developments in immigration law, please subscribe to our blog feed by clicking on the “Subscribe To This Blog’s Feed” button on the right.
+To keep informed about the latest developments in immigration law, please subscribe to our blog.
 It is important to understand that the above is only general information and not legal advice.
 It does not create an attorney-client relationship nor should it be relied upon as legal advice.
 The law is extremely fact and circumstance sensitive.
 For an individual legal analysis of your specific legal case, please complete the “Case Evaluation” box to the right of the screen to get in touch with one of our attorneys.